aimms/documentation/webui/application-settings.rst

 WorkflowSpecification - This set is used to configure the number of workflows and their respective titles.
 The properties of this set are:

-* :token:`title` - The title for the workflow to be displayed on the top of the Workflow Panel.
+* :token:`title` - The title for the workflow to be displayed on top of the Workflow Panel.
 * :token:`style` - A defined style for the workflow (This property is not in use currently.
-We have made the provision to incorporate different styles that we expect will be available in the future)
+We have made the provision to incorporate different styles that we expect will be available in the future.)

 WorkflowPageSpecification - This set is used to configure the steps for each workflow.
 The properties of this set are: